Grom9941/TCP_Chat/README.md

 ## Message format

-Message fromat which server and clients use to communicate.
+Message format that the server and clients use to communicate.
 ```
  square_bracket      time       square_bracket      author      greater_than      message
 |--- 1 byte ---|--- 5 bytes ---|--- 1 byte ---|--- n bytes ---|--- 1 byte ---|--- m bytes ---|